 Only proposals that will operate in rural Eastern Washington State will be considered.

 It is not the intention of the ROE Foundation to commit ongoing funding beyond twelve (12) months for any program.
 The Foundation will review proposals annually and decide on their individual merit regarding funding commitments.
 As part of the Foundation's grant process, interim and final progress reports are required.
-Reports will be accepted via email send to ROE Foundation Trustee Chair, Robert Swanson.
+Reports will be accepted via email send to ROE Foundation Trustee Chair, Susan Grindle.
 Timely compliance to these reporting requirements is necessary to ensure future eligibility.

 Questions regarding the ROE Foundation Grant may be directed to the ROE Foundation Trustee Chair using the contact form.